 If you want to prep a meal or two during your stay at the vacation rental, you’ll find fresh ingredients – from local produce to seafood – at the market, which also offers grocery delivery.
 There’s shopping in the area too.
 Bring home a local artist’s work from All About Art or island-inspired fashions from Bald Head Blues.

 Beachcombing is best on South Beach, which runs east and west.
 It's also the site of a special wintertime spectacle.
 You can watch the sun rise, glide low across the southern sky and set from the same spot.
 Fishing and crabbing are popular beach activities.
 Take a swim or rent a stand-up paddleboard from Coastal Urge.

 Between the beach and the lighthouse is Bald Head Island Club.
-Play its tennis courts, croquet course or golf course, which recently underwent a $4 million renovation.
+With a guest membership, you can play its tennis courts, croquet course or golf course, which recently underwent a $4 million renovation.
 The redesign incorporates many island-inspired elements such as sand dunes and freshwater lagoons.
 It even helps your score – the fairways were widened to compensate for cross breezes from the ocean, which you can see from seven tees.

 Schedule the tram to return you and your belongings to the landing when it’s time for your Bald Head Island trip to end.
 If you’re leaving anytime between Memorial Day and Labor Day, sit on the ferry’s upper deck, where you can savor the ocean and island views one more time.